faisal2754/Web-Data-Labelling-v2/Docs/Meetings/Week 1.md

 - View Jobs Functionality
 - Label Jobs Functionality
 - Create Job Partitioning System
- /These PBI's were also made to be our top priority and thus put at the top of our product backlog.
+ / These PBI's were also made to be our top priority and thus put at the top of our product backlog.

 The larger PBI of creating the UI/UX to our site was broken up into the following smaller PBI's:
 - Creating all pages as well as their elements